 Nuheara’s range of intelligent hearing devices enable an unparalleled augmented hearing experience.
 Using patented Speech In Noise Control technology, users have the capacity to turn down much of the noise of the physical world around them, while enhancing speech and the sounds they want to hear.
 The result is an intelligent means of noise pollution control.

 Additionally, personalized tap touch controls enable users to instantly switch their hearing profiles on the fly.
 By selectively allowing in certain noise frequencies, Nuheara earbuds prevent social isolation and help maintain situational awareness, even while listening to music or other digital audio.
 With the tap of the ear, a wearer can:

 - Switch profile modes ‘street’ mode to ‘office,’ ‘driving,’ etc.

 - Pause or play music

 - Pick up or hang up phone calls

 - Turn on/off the noise of the surrounding physical world

-This combination of features is why Brett Williams later wrote in his article for Mashable that IQbudsTM might be “the perfect (earbuds) for city life” and that they are “a class above just about anything else I’ve ever put in my ears.”
+This combination of features is why Brett Williams from Mashable wrote that Nuheara earbuds might be “the perfect (earbuds) for city life” and that they are “a class above just about anything else I’ve ever put in my ears.”

-Below are more excerpts from his experience controlling noise pollution IQbudsTM on the streets of New York City:
+Below are more excerpts from his experience controlling noise pollution with Nuheara earbuds on the streets of New York City:

 “The buds have a killer feature that’s particularly valuable in the city — you can choose to turn the world on and off.
 The augmented hearing functions, activated via a simple tap, can be used to tune into the scene around you just as well as its noise-cancelling setting shuts sound out.
 Speech amplification can home in on someone’s voice to help you make out exactly what they’re saying over the constant noise in the background.